 During the family & couples program at Sunshine Coast, partners and families work together to learn about the family dynamics of addiction as they explore healthier ways to respond to stress, heal from emotional burn-out, and learn how to support the people they love in recovery while also completing their own healing.

 Sunshine Coast Health Center provides family counselling during the first three days of the Family & Couples Program.
-For more information refer to the Family & Couples Programs & Services section.
+For more information refer to the American Association for Marriage and Family Therapy

 Couples counselling (also known as marriage therapy) is defined * as a treatment designed to improve problems of married, common law or same-sex couples.
 Various psychodynamic, sexual, ethical, and economic aspects of marriage are considered.
 Husband and wife can work with the counsellor individually or together.
 Couples counselling is a broader term for marriage counselling as it encompasses unmarried or same-sex couples.